Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/4-1-call-api-graph/README.md

    - Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
         - For **Scope name**, use `user_impersonation`.
         - Select **Admins and users** options for **Who can consent?**
-        - For **Admin consent display name** type `Access ms-identity-javascript-tutorial-ch5-s1-api`
+        - For **Admin consent display name** type `Access ms-identity-javascript-tutorial-c4s1-api`
-        - For **Admin consent description** type `Allows the app to access ms-identity-javascript-tutorial-ch5-s1-api as the signed-in user.`
+        - For **Admin consent description** type `Allows the app to access ms-identity-javascript-tutorial-c4s1-api as the signed-in user.`
-        - For **User consent display name** type `Access ms-identity-javascript-tutorial-ch5-s1-api`
+        - For **User consent display name** type `Access ms-identity-javascript-tutorial-c4s1-api`
-        - For **User consent description** type `Allow the application to access ms-identity-javascript-tutorial-ch5-s1-api on your behalf.`
+        - For **User consent description** type `Allow the application to access ms-identity-javascript-tutorial-c4s1-api on your behalf.`
         - Keep **State** as **Enabled**
         - Click on the **Add scope** button on the bottom to save this scope.

-#### Configure the service app (ms-identity-javascript-tutorial-ch5-s1-api) to use your app registration
+#### Configure the service app to use your app registration

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

 > In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 1. Open the `API\config.json` file.
-1. Find the key `clientID` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-ch5-s1-api` application copied from the Azure portal.
+1. Find the key `clientID` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c4s1-api` application copied from the Azure portal.
 1. Find the key `tenantID` and replace the existing value with your Azure AD tenant ID.
-1. Find the key `audience` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-ch5-s1-api` application copied from the Azure portal.
+1. Find the key `audience` and replace the existing value with the application ID (clientId) of the `ms-identity-javascript-tutorial-c4s1-api` application copied from the Azure portal.
-1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of the `ms-identity-javascript-tutorial-ch5-s1-api` app, in the Azure portal.
+1. Find the key `clientSecret` and replace the existing value with the key you saved during the creation of the `ms-identity-javascript-tutorial-c4s1-api` app in the Azure portal.

-### Register the spa app (ms-identity-javascript-tutorial-ch5-s1-client)
+### Register the spa app

 1. Navigate to the [Azure portal](https://portal.azure.com) and select the **Azure AD** service.
 1. Select the **App Registrations** blade on the left, then select **New registration**.
 1. In the **Register an application page** that appears, enter your application's registration information:
-   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-tutorial-ch5-s1-client`.
+   - In the **Name** section, enter a meaningful application name that will be displayed to users of the app, for example `ms-identity-javascript-tutorial-c4s1-spa`.
    - Under **Supported account types**, select **Accounts in this organizational directory only**.
    - In the **Redirect URI (optional)** section, select **Single-Page Application** in the combo-box and enter the following redirect URI: `http://localhost:3000/`.
 1. Select **Register** to create the application.